ZemichaelMD/GitHub-SSH-Profile-Manager-GUI/readme.md

 ## Important

-- This application is designed to work on macOS and Linux.
+- This application is designed to work on macOS, and Linux.
-- The application you to copy the ssh-rsa key and add it to your GitHub account.
+- The application requires you to copy the ssh-rsa key and add it to your GitHub account.

-## Development
+## Tech Stack

-Built with:
 - Electron
 - TypeScript
 - TailwindCSS
+- Node.js

 ## Author

-**Zemichael**
+**Zemichael Mehretu**
 - LinkedIn: [linkedin.com/in/zemichaelmd](https://linkedin.com/in/zemichaelmd)
 - GitHub: [github.com/zemichaelmd](https://github.com/zemichaelmd)

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the ISC License - see the LICENSE file for details.